robertdebock/ansible-role-cntlm/README.md

 # When you've got a password hash, you may fill it in here.
 # cntlm_passntlmv2: 1234567890abcdef

-# When using NTLM authentication (not NTLMv2), set to true:
 cntlm_auth_ntlm: false

 # What hosts to omit in the proxy.